Data security: Backups

 Backup is the process of reproducing copies of essential data and storing in a separate, secured place.
 It is used to ensure data that is lost can be recovered from another source.
 Backups contains a minimum of one copy of the data that requires preservation.
 It is considered essential to keep a backup of any data in most industries and the process is recommended for any files of importance to a user.

 There are 3 types of backups; full backups, incremental backups, and differential backups.
 Full backups secure all data from a production system, such as a server, database, or other connected data source.
 It is impossible to lose all data in a full backup if a breach or corruption were to occur.
 Full backups require a significantly large amount of time to back up and may be time-consuming taking hours to days to complete.
 Incremental backups only secures changed data since last backup.
 While all backups are done in full backups, incremental backups only save data that is recently or frequently changed.
 Incremental backups require lower storage costs making it a prominent solution for growing datasets.

 Data Privacy

 Data privacy (or information privacy) is the right for individual's data to be secured to obstruct the use of unauthorized access.
-It gives individuals control over their data and how it can be shared to thrid parties.
+It gives individuals control over their data and how it can be shared to third parties.
 The U.S Privacy Protection Law (see Privacy laws of the United States) requires organizations to inform individuals of how their data is collected and when a data breach occurs.
 By implementing an encryption, it ensures that private data is unreadable to cybercriminals.